 - What kind of competence is required to perform the measurements?

-The ideal solution addressing these requirements is a purpose-built RFID measurement system, providing easy-to-use user interface, high measurement accuracy, compliance with standard RFID protocols and wideband sweep capability.
+The ideal solution addressing these requirements is a purpose-built RFID measurement system, providing an easy-to-use user interface, high measurement accuracy, compliance with standard RFID protocols, and wideband sweep capability.

-How to Enhance Efficiency of the R&D Team?
+How to Enhance the Efficiency of the R&D Team?

-There is inherent ease-of-use in the concept of a purpose-built measurement system, as there is only one tester device including all the necessary accessories and an easy-to-use graphical user interface.
-A predefined measurement set-up procedure based on reference tag ensures correct system start and correct measurement results.
+There is inherent ease-of-use in the concept of a purpose-built measurement system, as there is only one tester device, including all the necessary accessories and an easy-to-use graphical user interface.
+A predefined measurement set-up procedure based on a reference tag ensures correct system start and exact measurement results.

-Ease-of use improves the efficiency of each user regardless of their technical competence.
-However, the real benefit comes out of the fact that also less experienced persons can easily be trained to perform extensive measurements without having deep RF knowledge.
+Ease of use improves the efficiency of each user regardless of their technical competence.
+However, the real benefit comes out of the fact that also less experienced persons can easily be trained to perform extensive measurements without having in-depth RF knowledge.